dhivyapadmanaban/Election_Analysis/README.md

 2. Also if the new csv file structure is different with header like - << County , Candidate name , Ballot ID >>, we can modify the same script by changing dictionary values in the script.
 Few sample from the code below:
    - candidate_name = row[**ROWINDEX**]
    - county_name = row[**ROWINDEX**]
+3. This script analyze the election data provide results on Candiate and County .
+However if the new election results file has additional columns - Form of voting (mail in ballot , voting machine ), date of election etc. we can add new functionality and reuse similar calculation performed on Candidate and county results.
+4. It is easy to re use the same code on election analysis history file to find Turn out rate in every election year.
+We can run the same calculation based on year to find voter Turn out for every election .